security-force-monitor/fmtrpt_data/README.md

-# Foreign Military and Training Report: Parsing project
+# United States Foreign Military and Training Report: data extraction project

-A dataset on unclassified training activities for non-United States security forces arranged and funded by the United States Department of State and Department of Defence between 2001 and 2021.
-Sources, scraping, cleaning and publishing toolset included.
+A dataset of over 250,000 unclassified training activities performed  by United States security forces for foreign (that is, non-US) forces beteween between 1999 and 2021, arranged and funded by the United States Department of State and Department of Defence.
+All sources, data scraping, cleaning and publishing tools are included.

-Access the data at: [https://trainingdata.securityforcemonitor.org](https://trainingdata.securityforcemonitor.org)
+Access the live data at: [https://trainingdata.securityforcemonitor.org](https://trainingdata.securityforcemonitor.org)

 ## 1. Overview